Three Ways to Detect Fake Gift Basket Orders

 While you can spend time doing the same, the wise choice is to delete it and take action on marketing to prospects and customers who are true buyers.

-Fake sales show up in other ways
+Fake sales arrive in other ways

 Fraudulent orders can also arrive by telephone.
 This type can be more difficult to detect.